A few years ago, I had a Eureka! moment with CSS.

 I don't know the exact hierarchy, but Positioned layout tends to beat everything.
 And so, in this example, the middle child will use Positioned layout, not Flexbox.

 As a result, the Flexbox calculations will act as though there are only two children, not three.
 As far as the Flexbox algorithm is concerned, that middle child doesn't exist.
-It has no impact on the algorithm at all.

 In general, conflicts are usually pretty obvious / intentional.
 But if you ever find that an element isn't behaving the way you'd expect, it can be worth trying to identify which layout algorithm it's using.
 The answer might surprise you!